dieproht/matr/README.md

 ## Status of the Project

-This project is currently in pre-release phase.
+This project is currently in an early phase.
 If you are looking for a mature tool for matrix calculations in Scala, you should definitely consider [Breeze](https://github.com/scalanlp/breeze)!

 ## Copyright and License